Brown rice is often considered an important food staple for humans and most pets alike.

 The truth is that dogs aren’t strict carnivores, like cats, who are “obligate carnivores.”

-In fact, they are a lot more similar to us than you might think, in terms of their dietary needs.
+In fact, they are a lot more similar to us than you might think, in terms of their diet needs.
 Dogs are indeed omnivores, and they benefit from a diverse diet.

 In other words, different types of food can keep your dog healthy and improve their lifestyle.